She became the spokeswoman for their family business, Spirit Halloween.

 Rikki was a finalist for Glamour Magazine and Cover Girl’s Outstanding Women; 1991 Outstanding Woman of the Year at Towson University; an Outstanding Young Woman of America; an Outstanding Young Woman in Business; a Who’s Who in Healthcare and received a Debutante award for outstanding leadership and community service.

-She sits on the Board of Governors for Gleneagles Country Club, a ClubCorp club; serves on the Sustaining Advisory Board of the Junior League of Collin County; is a PTA Board member for her son's elementary school; served as PTO president of her son's school twice; served as an ambassador at Temple Sholom of Chicago; a member of Sisterhood of Conservative Judaism; Jewish Federation of Greater Dallas supporter; a member of the Women's Auxiliary to Children's Medical Center of Plano and was a member of the Winnetka & Evanston Women’s Clubs.
+She sits on the Board of Governors for Gleneagles Country Club, a ClubCorp club; serves on the Sustaining Advisory Board of the Junior League of Collin County; is a PTA Board member for her son's elementary school; served as PTO president of her son's Judaic school; an ambassador at Temple Sholom of Chicago; a member of Sisterhood of Conservative Judaism; Jewish Federation of Greater Dallas supporter; a member of the Women's Auxiliary to Children's Medical Center of Plano and was a chairwoman in the Winnetka & Evanston Women’s Clubs.
 Rikki is also a member of Phi Mu Fraternity, and serves as a mentor for the fraternity.
 She was one of Phi Mu’s national convention speakers & their Aglaia magazine cover story.

 Rikki Ragland is a former FORD model and a journalist for broadcast and print media.
 She is the founder of "Lashes & Leadership," where she speaks to women in business, mostly entrepreneurs, about tapping into their inner chutzpah to get ahead in their industries.
 Rikki is also an Executive Consultant for R+F Skincare.
 She was the owner of Rikki Ragland Media Group, which focused on media services for companies and individuals.
 She continues to provide leadership training for executives, helping them to manage their teams more effectively.
 Rikki, her mother and sister are all Southern debutantes, which inspired her to launch the preppy debutante, a company specializing in jewelry & monogrammed products.

-Although Rikki's family includes seven generations of Texans from Brenham and San Antonio (including her mother), she was born at Walter Reed Army Medical Center in Washington, D.C., where her first home was the historic Delta Colonial at National Park Seminary.
+Although Rikki's family includes seven generations of Texans from Brenham, San Antonio and Plano (including her mother and son), she was born at Walter Reed Army Medical Center in Washington, D.C., where her first home was the historic Delta Colonial at National Park Seminary.
 Her father is a retired Army Colonel and her mother a retired educator and artist who has exhibited internationally.
 Rikki has fond memories of annual retreats with her parents, older sister and brother at Fort A.P.
 Hill in Virginia.
-The get-a-ways were specifically for for army officers and their families.
+The get-a-ways were specifically for army officers and their families.
 Rikki caught her first fish there when she was three-years-old with her dad and Walter Reed Commanding General Robert Bernstein, who was a surrogate granddad to her.